Events & ProjectsCopyright: © Stefanie Loos

 Building on the takeaways gathered there, RWTH launched other events, such as panel discussions and digital workshops, to give the community the further opportunities it obviously needed to expand on the topic.
 In the course of these events, we formed the “Next Generation University” initiative.

-In 2021/22, RWTH hosted a series of workshops and events for dialogue and exchange of ideas with individuals from academia, business, politics, and the media.
+Over the last few months, RWTH hosted a series of workshops and events for dialogue and exchange of ideas with individuals from academia, business, politics, and the media.

 Digital-Workshop #3 (November 23, 2022)

 Next Generation University – It’s Time to Rethink… How to Transfer DARPA’s DNA to Europe?

 How can we in Europe find an adequate response to the U.S. format “Defense Advanced Research Projects Agency,” or DARPA for short?
 Can universities in this country expand their role as innovation drivers to such an extent that they could become a European equivalent of DARPA?
 Together with nearly 30 academics, innovation enthusiasts and systems experts, we tackled the promising idea of how to transfer the autonomy, positive error culture, and radical innovation capability of the US-American DARPA to Europe.

 Next Generation University - It’s Time to Rethink...
 Translation

 Focus: Translating Research Into Entrepreneurial Impact, barriers and success factors.
 We see translation as the opportunity of our time to work across sectors, faster, more naturally, and, above all, disruptively to solve global challenges.
 Within this broad concept, we paid particular attention to the following factors in this workshop: Inclusion / networking and communication / information-sharing formats between science, business, and society / incentives and concrete forms of collaboration.